UIBK-DPS-DC/Cirrina-Specifications/SPECIFICATIONS.md

 #### State Machine States

-The _states_ keyword is used to specify the collection of states included in the state machine.
-States may be either atomic states or nested state machines.
-Atomic states are described using the [state](#state) construct, nested state machines are described using the [state machine](#state-machine) construct.
+The _states_ keyword is used to specify the collection of atomic states included in the state machine.
+Atomic states are described using the [state](#state) construct.

 - At least one state must be declared.
 - [State names](#state-name) must be unique.